 Overview of the types and purposes of police patrol; including vehicle patrol and routine patrol procedures, mediation, and management of crisis situations.
-Emphasis on citizen protection, crime prevention, and identification and apprehension of suspects.
-Prerequisites: None.
+Emphasis on citizen protection, crime prevention, and identification and apprehension of

 Criminal Law

 Overview of the basic concepts and terminology of statutory law.
 Examination of some of the most frequently used sections.
 Prerequisites: None.